What Is Pet Dander?

 The dander from cats, dogs, rabbits, ferrets, and small rodents is a problem.

 All animals shed bits of skin.
 Some of the bits are large enough to be seen with our eyes.
 Other bits are so small you can’t see them without a microscope.
 No matter the size of the dander, it is a problem if you are allergic to animals.
+BTW - it is possible to be allergic to cats but not dogs.

 Why is Pet Dander a Problem?